Nabil-hamoudi/Program_RNA-Structure_Python/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)
 ## :computer: How to use the program
-The following command lines must be run in a terminal by executing the file algo.py.
+The following command lines must be run in a terminal by executing the file `algo.py`.

 > Note: The program can take several minutes or even several hours to run.
 > Note: All flags can be used together except -i and -f.

-- Enter an RNA sequence
+### Enter an RNA sequence

-Use the flag -i or --input follow by your sequence.
+Use the flag **-i** or **--input** follow by your sequence.
 In order to launch the program you can can directly enter an RNA or DNA sequence (which will be automatically converted into an RNA sequence).
 The sequence must be composed of the following characters: A, C, G, U, T, a, c, g, u, t.

 ```sh